sbi-airbus/docs/source/reference/glossary.rst

    quicklooks
       A low resolution RGB bitmap image for previewing a given output.

+   scene
+      A scene is an image captured by an earth observation satellite over a specific area and recorded by a particular instrument onboard that satellite.
+The instrument can be optical, in which case the output is a digital image in a given light band, e.g., RGB, panchromatic, Short Wave Infrared, Near Infrared, etc. It can also be a radiometric instrument, i.e., Synthetic Aperture Radar, microwave radiometer, spectrometer,
+      etc. Depending on the type of instrument the output product might be or not a digital image.

    task
       A block in the context of a job, e.g., the :ref:`Pleiades data block <pleiades-aoiclipped-block>` is a task in a :term:`job`